protocol/CryptoNetLab/README.md

 ### RFPs

- As we develop and post RFPs, they will be posted in [this github repo](https://github.com/protocol/research-RFPs).
+ As we develop and post RFPs, they will be posted on [our page](https://cryptonet.org/grants).

 ### Collaborations